-You could always do things the old-fashioned way with a spreadsheet, but as you can probably guess, the best way to do Amazon product research is through using Jungle Scout’s Chrome Extension and Web App with our proprietary Accusales™ technology.
+You could always do things the old-fashioned way with a spreadsheet, but as you can probably guess, the best way to do Amazon product research is through using Jungle Scout and Extension, with our proprietary Accusales™ technology.
 Long before I started writing for Jungle Scout, I was a user of the technology.
 It’s helped me save countless hours and earned thousands of times the start-up cost.

 Here’s some highly recommended tools for Amazon product research:

-- The Jungle Scout Chrome Extension (Starting at $97/year).
+- Extension.
 This tool is a no-brainer.
 It helps estimate the average monthly sales for a given search result.
 And now that we’re using Accusales technology, we’re seeing estimates that are within only a 2% margin of error.

-- The Jungle Scout Web App (starts at $29 per month).
-Dig through niches, track hot selling products, perform keyword research and more, the web app gives you all the power of the Chrome Extension and then some.
-Sellers who use it monthly earn, on average, 200-300% more than those who use only the Chrome Extension.
+- Jungle Scout.
+Dig through niches, track hot selling products, perform keyword research and more, the features give you all the power of the Chrome extension and then some.
+Sellers who use it monthly earn, on average, 200-300% more than those who use only the Chrome extension.

-- Fetcher (starts at $19 per month).
+- Fetcher.
 Profit analytics are a huge lifesaver.
 Often, we’ve discovered sellers who think they’re making money only to learn through Fetcher that they’re losing money.
 Fetcher is also a great way of calculating your profitability before you even launch a product.